research-to-startup/research-to-startup.github.io/docs/seminar-sp24.md

 starting deeply technical companies around industry-defining technologies.
 </p>

-We will connect you to a large network of PhD and faculty founders via guest lectures and office hours.
-The network includes founders and executives at over a dozen unicorns.
+We will connect you to a large network of CS PhD and faculty founders and executives at dozens of unicorns, decacorns, and centicorns.

 This is the third run in our Research to Startup 294 seminar series.
 Whereas the first 2 classes were a high-level [intro to startups](/intro-sp22) and a